removingnest109/openstream/README.md

 ## Features

 - Automatic music library scanning and ingestion
+- Metadata extraction, including embedded album art
 - REST API for tracks, albums, playlists, and artists
 - Streaming support for common audio formats (mp3, flac, wav, ogg, m4a)
 - Web UI for managing and accessing the server - included with server
 - Mobile app for iOS and Android (WIP) - [openstream_player](https://github.com/removingnest109/openstream_player)
-- Album art support

 ## Requirements

-- .NET 8 SDK - REQUIRED
-- SQL Server (local or Docker) - REQUIRED
-- Bash (for scripts) - REQUIRED
+- Docker Compose (Includes all dependencies by default)

 OR